stuartellis/stuartellis-site-hugo/content/articles/unix-security-features.md

 Most Linux distributions include the OpenSSH client by default.
-The OpenSSH service as usually offered as an option, although some distributions also provide it by default.
-Mac OS X includes both the OpenSSH service, and the client utilities.
+The OpenSSH service as usually offered as an option, although some distributions also provide it by default. macOS includes both the OpenSSH service, and the client utilities.
 To access SSH services from Microsoft Windows systems, install PuTTY.
 You may download PuTTY from the main project Web site: